fever-ch/http-ping/README.md

 ## Install on Linux

 The [releases](https://github.com/fever-ch/http-ping/releases) are providing packages for the following systems:

 - `deb`: Debian, Ubuntu, ...
 - `rpm`: RedHat, CentOS, SuSE, ...
 - `apk`: Alpine

 n.b.: _`http-ping` uses `ca-certificates` in order to authenticate the CA signature on the server certificates in communications over HTTPS._

 ## Install with Homebrew (Mac/Linux)

 A third party repository, [fever-ch/tap](https://www.github.com/fever-ch/homebrew-tap), provides up-to-date formula to deploy `http-ping` easily on platforms supported by [Homebrew](https://brew.sh).

 To install using Brew, run the following command:

 ```
 $ brew install fever-ch/tap/http-ping
 ```

 ## Install on Linux/FreeBSD/MacOS/Windows

 The [releases](https://github.com/fever-ch/http-ping/releases) page also provides archives that contain the binary executable file, `tar.gz` files for Linux/FreeBSD/MacOS and `zip` files for Windows.

 ## Use with Docker

 ```
 $ docker run --rm feverch/http-ping
 ```

 Note: images are published as `feverch/http-ping` (Central Docker registry) or `ghcr.io/fever-ch/http-ping` (Github Container registry)

 ## Build your own binaries

 You can easily build `http-ping`, if `golang` is installed on your system.

 ```
 $ go install fever.ch/http-ping@latest
 ```

+## Notes

+### HTTP/3 support

+HTTP/3 support is brought by a 3rd-party library [QUIC-Go](https://github.com/quic-go/quic-go) which APIs differs a bit from the Go's HTTP (`net/http`) libraries that are used for HTTP/1 and HTTP/2.

+Support for HTTP/3 came with version `1.2.0`, and still needs to be considered as _experimental_.